Davina McCall: BBC

-During 2005, McCall presented He's Having a Baby, where she followed and advised eight young men who were to become first-time fathers at various stages during the show's ten-week run.
-It received poor ratings.
+During 2005, McCall presented He's Having a Baby.

 McCall has been one of the co-presenters of the annual British charity telethons that are organised by Comic Relief on BBC One.
 Organised on an alternating comedy/sport theme and televised live in March, Red Nose Day has been co-hosted by McCall since 2005.
 She had previously presented or appeared on various related Comic Relief shows, including: The Record Breaker (1999), Naked Red Nose Ground Force in Practice and Say Pants to Poverty (2001), The Big Hair Do (2003) and Comic Relief Does Fame Academy (2005).

 From early 2006, McCall fronted her own prime-time chat show, Davina.
-Receiving scathing reviews and with viewing figures falling to below half of the six million watching The Bill on ITV at the same time, the show was axed in April for not reaching expectations with McCall herself saying that the programme was "the worst mistake of her life".
+Receiving scathing reviews and with viewing figures falling to below half of the six million watching The Bill on ITV at the same time, the show was cancelled in April for not reaching expectations with McCall herself saying that the programme was "the worst mistake of her life".

+In 2005, McCall made a cameo appearance in the Doctor Who episode "Bad Wolf" as the voice of Davinadroid, a robot who controlled a future version of the Big Brother house.
+In 2023, she made a second appearance in the show, in that year's Christmas special "The Church on Ruby Road", as a fictionalised version of herself, who dies after being impaled by a Christmas tree.
+This is later reversed by the Doctor, who travels back in time to prevent her death.